sdiehl/wiwinwlh/tutorial.md

 semantics of Haskell no longer yield a meaningful value.
 It's usually written as the symbol ⊥ (i.e. the compiler flipping you off ).

-An example of a infinite looping term:
+An example of an infinite looping term:

 ```haskell
 f :: a